corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/network-bootstrapper.md

 ### Create a contracts whitelist
-If you provide a CorDapp, the boostrapper will hash it scan it for the `contacts` class.
+If you provide a CorDapp, the boostrapper will hash it, then scan it for instances of the `contacts` class.
 If it finds contracts, it will use them to create a [compatibility zone whitelist](https://docs.corda.net/docs/corda-enterprise/4.8/cordapps/api-contract-constraints.html) for the network.

 {{< note >}}
 If you want to whitelist the CorDapps without copying them to each node, run them using the `--copy-cordapps=No` option.